-The glass used is a ceramic glass, 5/32" (4 mm) thick, 15%" x 9%" (400 mm x 248 mm), tested to reach temperatures up to 1400° F. If the glass breaks, it must be replaced by a ceramic glass from SCHOTT with the same specification.
+The glass used is a ceramic glass, 5/32" (4 mm) thick, tested to reach temperatures up to 1400° F. The dimensions of the glass are 17" x 10 1/16".
+If the glass breaks, it must be replaced by a ceramic glass from SCHOTT with the same specification.
 Contact your dealer to obtain a genuine replacement part.